HRT Access Fund

 Once the application period ends, our Board of Directors and team of Community Grantmaking Fellows (trained volunteers) evaluate each and every application received.
 This process is necessarily difficult and time-intensive, so thank you for your patience!

-- If you are selected as a recipient, you will be contacted via email 4-12 weeks following the application deadline.
-Through working with Plume, your individualized needs will be addressed by a gender-affirming provider.
-Part of your grant award will be paid directly to Plume for establishing medical care, initial and regular telemedical visits, 3x year lab work and monitoring through Quest Diagnostics, 24/7 text access to our predominantly trans care team, and any medical letters you may need related to your transition.
-Point of Pride will work with you directly to identify and cover the costs of your medication.
+• If you are selected as a recipient, you will be contacted via email 4-12 weeks following the application deadline.
+Part of your grant award will be paid directly to your provider for establishing medical care, initial and regular telemedical visits, lab work and monitoring, and other needs.
+Point of Pride will work with you directly to identify and cover the costs of your prescription medication.
 The full details of your award will be explained in your recipient agreement.

 For even more detail, this resource serves to provide complete context and clarity around our financial assistance programs, and why we have certain requirements or parameters in place.